 BOTANY is a modern floral studio with a vintage touch, offering unique designs for weddings, events, and all occasions in Toronto and throughout the greater Toronto area.
 Botany Floral Studio creates fresh and organic designs inspired by nature, whimsical gardens, and nostalgia.
 We are dedicated to providing a healthy and beautiful alternative to traditional floristry.
 Our flowers are locally grown whenever possible, and always fresh and seasonal.
 We strive to be sustainable in our practices - treading lightly anyway we can.

 WE ARE creative people.
-We are floral designers, but more so we are a collective group of artists, designers, farmers, and a carpenter.
+We are floral designers, but more so we are a collective group of artists, designers, growers, and a carpenter.

 WE GROW a variety of fresh flowers and seasonal foliage through Spring to Fall.
-These include tulips, hyacinths, hydrangeas, hosta, lilac, lily of the valley, dahlias, mint, Soloman's seal, bleeding hearts, to name a few.
-Our farm is certified organic and is located in Caledon, ON.
+These include tulips, hyacinths, hydrangeas, hosta, lilac, lily of the valley, dahlias, mint, Solomon's seal, bleeding hearts, to name a few.

 Located in Toronto's Little Italy, Botany Floral Studio specializes in offering luscious, uncommon, and old-fashioned flower varieties.
 All of our flowers and plants are hand-picked with the utmost care.
 Our designs feature a generous selection of tropicals, garden roses, orchids, succulents, foliages, ferns, bulbs, pods, flowering branches, twigs, and berries.
 This approach gives our flowers a distinct difference - deeper more vibrant colour, lasting beauty, and the long forgotten fragrance of real flowers.
 Our creations are made with love, especially for you!